sarahdeecee/tweeter/README.md

 - Clone the repository onto your local system.
 - Install all dependencies using the `npm install` command.
-- Run the development web server using the `npm run local' command.
+- Run the development web server using the `npm run local` command.
 - Open `http://localhost:8080/` in your browser.